 Mimum Axis Length at each location.
 (Much less interesting than i expected it to be.)

 Maximum distance from a location to its surrounding space.

 Mimimum distance from a location to its surrounding space.
 This basically returns the classic signed distance field.

 For developing and comparing I’ve integrated a couple more test-scenarious.
 One of those is this simple 2D Layout and Isovist mapping.

-It actually was a while ago and a result of a conversation I had with Sam McElhinney since I started this 2D space syntax workd to do local evaluations.
+It was actually a while ago and a result of a conversation I had with Sam McElhinney since I started this 2D space syntax workd to do local evaluations.
 Sam does a nice overview of further more specialized spatial isovist measures here http://www.mudarchitecture.com/spatial-fields-in-hypothetical-layouts

 The next post will cover some aspects of 2D global measures.